-No matter you want to update to the latest iOS 15, switch to iPhone 13, or revive an old iPhone, it is always advisable to backup your iPhone data in advance to prevent unnecessary data loss.
-And the offline backup solution is always more reliable than the OTA solution using iCloud since it allows you to backup and archive to varied paths.
+No matter you want to update to the latest iOS 16 beta, switch to the new iPhone 14, or revive an old iPhone, it is always advisable to back up your iPhone data in advance to prevent unnecessary data loss.
+And the offline backup solution is always more reliable than the OTA solution using iCloud since it allows you to back up and archive to varied paths.

-With changed iPhone backup location — sadly iTunes/Finder won't do that — one can keep multiple complete backup files of iOS 13.x, iOS 14 Beta 5, Beta 6, iOS 14.x, iOS 15.x by date using DearMob iPhone Manager, backup iPhone to any destinaton besides the default path.
+With changed iPhone backup location — sadly iTunes/Finder won't do that — one can keep multiple complete backup files of iOS versions using DearMob iPhone Manager, back up iPhone to any destination besides the default path.

-Should you meet any iOS 14 problems or need to downgrade to iOS 13, you can easily and precisely roll back to any of the previous backup files and fully or selectively restore iOS data you prefer.
+Should you meet any iOS problems or need to downgrade to previous iOS versions, you can easily and precisely roll back to any of the previous backup files and fully or selectively restore iOS data that you prefer.

 Jump to the part you need

 Part 1: How to Fully Backup iPhone without iTunes

 Most of the time people wanted a 1-click iPhone backup tool to back up everything from your iPhone and restore it later to your new iOS or new iPhone.
 Why?
 Because it simplifies matters and saves trouble.
 But backing up iPhone with iTunes is often frustrated, iTunes backup session failed and other errors crop up now and then.
 With DearMob iPhone Manager, the backup process will be much more lucid and straightforward.